opsfolio/resource-surveillance/README.md

 | ./support/test-fixtures/capturable-executable-no-permissions.surveilr[json].sh | Executable Permission Not Set | chmod +x required |
 ```

-Running `cap-exec ls --markdown` generates a Markdown document that you can use
+Running `capturable-exec ls --markdown` generates a Markdown document that you
-to learn more about what `STDIN`, `STDOUT`, and `STDERR` streams will be created
+can use to learn more about what `STDIN`, `STDOUT`, and `STDERR` streams will be
-during `fs-walk`.
+created during `fs-walk`.

 ### Capturable Executables Examples